stair-lab/mac-fairness/README.md

 1. Save transcripts to `{MAC_FAIRNESS_EXPERIMENT_ROOT}/{benchmark_subcategory}/{experiment_name}/transcript/{uuid}.json`
 1. Append to `bookkeeping/index.jsonl` with metadata for each transcript
 1. Generate job summary with execution statistics, metrics, and error aggregation

-**Config snapshot behavior:**

-- For Slurm: Shell script creates config snapshot **immediately** at queuing time
-- We can safely edit the scratch file immediately after submission
-- When job runs, Python script loads the snapshot (not scratch file)
-- For array jobs: **One snapshot per submission**, shared by all array tasks

 ---